PlutoHu21/EMATM0054_21_22/Pololu3PI.md

 <img width="50%" src="https://github.com/paulodowd/EMATM0053_21_22/blob/main/images/LineChallengeOverview.png?raw=true">
 </p>

+The above illustrates the Line Following Challenge.
+This line has been designed to present specific challenges to your software development.
 This Line Following Challenge can be broken down into the following elements:
 - Driving in a straight line, from either starting box
 - Joining the Line at a 90&deg; angle.
-- Traversing corners of various types: e.g. 45&deg;, 90&deg;.
+- Traversing corners of various types: e.g. 45&deg;, 90&deg;, in either direction.
 - Traversing curves.
 - Traversing a gap in the line.
 - Identifying the end of the line.
 - Returning home (to where the robot started).

-The above illustrates the Line Following Challenge.
-This line has been designed to present specific challenges to your software development.
+- Writing a general solution to solve the line traversal in either direction.

+A video demonstration of a solution to this Line Following Challenge is available via Youtube:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/IbfQaGqX-YU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>